chongzixin/notes-on-github/README.md

   - concentrating on the strengths instead of on the weaknesses
   - focusing too much on the flaws stifles the open and positive approach essential for good working practices.
   - basic principle is to take an idea not fully developed and to continue developing it, instead of prematurely abandoning it
+- The Pareto Principle
+  - 20% effort, 80% results
+- The Long Tail Model
+  - Collectively, the “rest-sellers” may be worth more than the bestsellers

 ---